GIGABOOST.AI

 Why Is Benchmark Data Harder to Move Than It Looks?

 Furthermore, "Thesis Decay" is at an all-time high.
 A fund's mandate can shift in a single quarter based on LP pressure or recent portfolio exits.
-If you are pitching an investor based on a deal they did in 2024, you are already irrelevant.
-You need to know their "Current Velocity"—how many checks they have written in the last 90 days—before you burn your domain reputation on a misaligned lead.
+GIGABOOST.AI's analysis of 340,412+ investor profiles shows that checking current check-writing velocity — how many checks written in the last 90 days — is the only reliable way to confirm mandate alignment before sending.

 What Does the 2026 Investor Response Rate Benchmark Look Like?